pfsense/docs/source/references/quality-guidelines.rst

 ---------------------------------------

-Articles flagged for cleanup should have corresponding comments on the `source of the article at Github
+Articles flagged for cleanup should have corresponding comments on the `source of the article at GitHub
-<https://github.com/pfsense/docs/tree/master/source>`__, or `issues on Github
+<https://github.com/pfsense/docs/tree/master/source>`__, or `issues on GitHub
 <https://github.com/pfsense/docs/issues/>`__ discussing what's wrong with them.